Courses

 Quarter Students

-(B) Political Science 193: Internship & Research (2 units - Letter Grade) Internship and three analytic papers related to the internship and/or current events in addition to an oral presentation.
+(B) Political Science 193: Essentials of Policy Research (2 units - Letter Grade) Introduction to policy research.
 Click for the Syllabus

-(C) Political Science 195: The California Policy Seminar (4 units - Letter Grade) This course teaches students about the state's political processes, institutions, and policy challenges.
-The seminar is taught by members of the UC Davis faculty and features guest lectures given by a variety participants in and observers of California politics and government.
+(C) Political Science 195: California Politics and Policy (4 units - Letter Grade) This course teaches students about the state's political processes, institutions, and policy challenges.
 Click for the Syllabus

 (D) Political Science 196E: Research Design & Methods (4 units - Letter Grade) Original undergraduate research work culminating in a poster presentation.
-Learn to utilize programs like Qualtrics, GIS, Stata, and Excel to collect and analyze data.
 Click for the Syllabus

 Semester Students: